PaulJeFi/reglisse-chess/UCI_options.md

 This text shows the differents options availables in Réglisse, and are handled by your GUI.
 This is a guide to understand the différents options.

+## UCI_EngineAbout
+This option has not to be changed, it is just a little informational text about the engine.

 ## Clear Tables
 Clear the Hash Table and differents other tables (History Heuristic, Killer Moves).